SugamTripathi0500/sugamtripathi0500/README.md

 ### Hi there, I'm Sugam Tripathi 👋

 🔭 **Current Projects:**
-- **Battery Management Systems**: Innovating in energy efficiency and sustainability.
 - **Embedded Systems**: Sharpening skills and enhancing my knowledge base.
+- **Bukizz**: Building and refining an exciting project for K-12.
 - **Web Development**: Crafting intuitive and dynamic websites during my free time.
+- **Battery Management Systems**: Innovating in energy efficiency and sustainability.

 🌱 **Learning and Interests:**
-- Delving into computer architecture and working mechanisms.
 - Hands-on experience with Data Structures and Algorithms (DSA).
-- Proficient in programming languages like C++, Java, and Python.
+- Skilled in programming languages like C++, Java, and Python.
 - Enthusiastic about integrating Machine Learning into various models to create impactful solutions.
+- Delving into computer architecture and working mechanisms.

 📫 **Connect with Me:**
 - [LinkedIn](https://www.linkedin.com/in/sugam-tripathi-295a932a0/)
 - [Instagram](https://instagram.com/sugam_tripathi_?igshid=NGExMmI2YTkyZg==)

 ⚡ **Fun Fact:**
-- Always excited to explore the latest in tech and innovation!
+I’m always on the hunt for the latest tech trends and love turning ideas into reality!

 <!--